|Type:||Trad, TR, 1 pitch, 90'|

 Aug 27, 2012

 I love this climb (on toprope).
-An attentive belayer is helpful because you'll constantly be adjusting slack.
+An attentive belayer is helpful because they'll constantly be adjusting slack.
 You can vary the route quite a bit to suit your mood (you can even do the Tiptoe start).

 I led 75% of it once and yelled for a rope when I realized that I was at the crux 20 feet above and 10 feet right of my last tiny nut with 20 feet more to go.
 Even if the nut held, the fall would have been horrendous.
-Once I clipped onto the rope, the fear dissipated like magic.
+Once I clipped into the rope, the fear dissipated like magic.